 SUMMARY: Generally, bankruptcy immediately stops most creditor harassment.
 Creditors are ordered to stop all garnishment, lawsuits, levy, foreclosure and contact.
 Outside of bankruptcy, you may be able to file a complaint or sue for illegal debt collection.

-The biggest advantage to bankruptcy is that the automatic stay is designed to stop creditor harassment and let you focus on getting back on your feet financially.
+The biggest advantage of bankruptcy is that the automatic stay is designed to stop creditor harassment and let you focus on getting back on your feet financially.
 Once the bankruptcy is filed, a court order called the automatic stay orders most debt collection action against you stop immediately.
 This includes lawsuits, repossessions, levies, garnishments, and foreclosures.
-Certain actions, like criminal proceedings or collection of alimony or child support can continue even after filing bankruptcy.
+Like criminal proceedings or collection of alimony or child support, certain actions can continue even after filing bankruptcy.

-Often, people suffer from stress, anxiety and depression due to merciless harassment by creditors.
-They sometimes report receiving in excess of fifty phone calls per day; calls at work; embarrassing notes left at their homes; veiled and sometimes outright illegal threats.
-Federal and Texas law limit what a collector can do and say to collect a debt.
-If you are being unfairly harassed by creditors, you may be able to sue the debt collector under the Fair Debt Collection Practices act even if you owe the debt.
+Often, people suffer from stress, anxiety, and depression due to merciless harassment by creditors.
+They sometimes report receiving more than fifty phone calls per day, calls at work, embarrassing notes left at their homes, veiled, and sometimes outright illegal threats.
+Federal and Texas laws limit what a collector can do and say to collect a debt.
+If creditors are unfairly harassing you, you may be able to sue the debt collector under the Fair Debt Collection Practices act even if you owe the debt.
 The Texas Attorney General Consumer Protection Division provides more information on protection from Texas debt collectors.
 You can also file a complaint with the Consumer Finance Protection Bureau.